 Several US airlines make daily flights to Providenciales International Airport.
 Domestic flights go to a total of seven airports, one on each populated island.
 Ferry service also travels between the islands.
 There is no public transport, but there is a taxi service (no taxi stands) and airport shuttles.
 Car, jeep, scooter and bicycle rental is possible.

-There are at least 14 dive shops operating on Turks and Caicos providing a full range of services including equipment rental, dive courses, guiding and boat dive cruises.
+At least 14 dive shops are operating on Turks and Caicos that provide a full range of services including equipment rental, dive courses, guiding and boat dive cruises.
 Hotel and resort pricing starts at $140 and range on up to $3,700 per night.
 Several hotels and resorts have in house dive operations.
 The website linked below is a good source for the available options and can arrange the booking.
 Their rates are the lowest and it is free to cancel or change dates.